haeggee/bacadi/README.md

 ## Installation

 The provided code uses `python` and various libraries, in particular `JAX`.
-The code was run on Linux and using `anaconda`.
+The code was run on Linux (Ubuntu 18.04) and using `anaconda`.
 Note that it might not work on Mac because of an older Python version (that is not compatible with e.g. Apple Silicon).

 To get Conda: